In the guide

 - checking statistically-selected samples of packages from the production using suitable equipment and keeping records of the results

-Importers of packaged goods into the EU should refer to the 'Importers & average quantity' section below for an outline of their responsibilities.Back to top
+Importers of packaged goods into the UK should refer to the 'Importers and average quantity' section below for an outline of their responsibilities.Back to top

 Equipment must be calibrated and accurate and details of any repairs / alterations must be retained.
 Ask your local trading standards service for advice on specific equipment.Back to top